Phalaenopsis maculata

 Phalaenopsis maculata is a species of orchid endemic to Peninsular Malaysia and Borneo.
 The specific epithet maculata, from the Latin maculatus meaning "spotted", refers to the floral colouration.

 Description

-This epiphytic or lithophytic species has oblong-ligulate to oblong-elliptic, waxy keaves up to 21 cm long and 4 cm wide.
+This epiphytic or lithophytic species has oblong-ligulate to oblong-elliptic, waxy leaves up to 21 cm long and 4 cm wide.
 Small, slightly cupped flowers with an off-white ground colour and reddish brown, transverse barring are produced on axillary, arching racemes or panicles.
 One colour morph, namely Phalaenopsis maculata f. flava Christenson, lacks anthocyanin in the flowers, which leads to a pure yellow colouration.